 Directorate of Epidemiological Surveillance and Interventions for Infectious Diseases Department of Vaccine Preventable and Congenital Diseases Meningococcal disease.
-Epidemiological data in Greece 2004-2022 MANDATORY NOTIFICATION SYSTEM EPIDEMIOLOGICAL SURVEILLANCE OF MENINGITIS In Greece, all meningitis cases are under epidemiological surveillance, including meningococcal disease cases (which are the main aim of the surveillance) and other bacterial and aseptic meningitis cases.
+Epidemiological data in Greece 2004-2023 MANDATORY NOTIFICATION SYSTEM EPIDEMIOLOGICAL SURVEILLANCE OF MENINGITIS In Greece, all meningitis cases are under epidemiological surveillance, including meningococcal disease cases (which are the main aim of the surveillance) and other bacterial and aseptic meningitis cases.
 The Department of Vaccine Preventable and Congenital Diseases of the National Public Health Organization (N.P.H.O) collects data for all meningitis cases from all over the country through the mandatory notification system, by Directorates of Public Health and the National Reference Center for meningitis in the School of Public Health, University of West Attica.
 Additional information regarding the clinical signs and the laboratory findings of each case is taken by communicating with the hospital where each case is hospitalized.
 In order to take all the necessary preventive measures (chemoprofylaxis when needed and/or immunization) to avoid disease transmission to all the individuals who were in close contact with the case, it is essential to assign the case by the cause.

 Data are recorded and analyzed by week, month, year, prefecture, causative agent, classification, age and gender, in order to detect outbreaks.
-MENINGOCOCCAL DISEASE Time trend During the period 2004-2022, 1,110 cases of meningococcal disease were reported to NPHO, while cases ranged between 4 and 108 per year and the mean annual notification rate was 0.53 cases per 100,000 population.
-The notification rate of the disease showed a significant decrease since 2013 (Graph 1).
+MENINGOCOCCAL DISEASE Time trend During the period 2004-2023, 1,133 cases of meningococcal disease were reported to NPHO, with cases ranging between 4 and 108 per year, and the mean annual notification rate was 0.52 cases per 100,000 population.
+The notification rate of the disease showed a significant decrease during the period 2013 to 2022 (Graph 1).
+Especially during the COVID-19 pandemic period, the mean annual notification rate reached its lowest level, which was attributed to the implementation of restrictive measures (social distancing, use of a mask, closing of schools).
+In the year 2023 the annual notification rate increased, reaching propandemic levels.

 Graph 1.
-Annual notification rate time trend of meningococcal disease, Greece, 2004-2022
+Annual notification rate time trend of meningococcal disease, Greece, 2004-2023

-Age distribution
+Age distribution During the period 2004-2023, the number of meningococcal disease cases, with a known date of birth, was 1,132 (in one case the date of birth was unknown).
+The disease appeared to be more frequent among children in the 0-4 age group with a mean annual notification rate of 4.07 cases per 100,000 polulation.
+The mean annual notification rate has progressively decreased in the 5-14 and 15-24 age groups (1.01 cases and 0.91 cases per 100,000 population respectively).
+In age groups over 25 years, the mean annual notification rate did not exceed 0.20 cases per 100,000 population (Graph 2).

-During the period 2004-2022, the number of meningococcal disease cases, with known date of birth, was 1,109 (in one case the date of birth was unknown).
-The disease appeared to be more frequent among children in the 0-4 age group with a mean annual notification rate of 4.18 cases per 100,000 polulation.
-The mean annual notification rate has progressively decreased in the 5-14 and 15-24 age groups (1.05 cases and 0.92 cases per 100,000 population respectively).
-In age groups over 25 years, the mean annual notification rate did not exceed 0.21 cases per 100,000 population (Graph 2).
 Graph 2.
-Mean annual notification rate of meningococcal disease (cases/100,000 population) per age group in Greece, 2004-2022
+Mean annual notification rate of meningococcal disease (cases/100,000 population) per age group in Greece, 2004-2023